 The quality of information contained in the prices of weather futures has been examined by Kulkarni (2003), who uses HDD futures prices to forecast monthly natural gas consumption.
 Kulkarni's study underscores the pivotal role of temperature in determining the type of energy consumption.
 During winter months, low temperatures lead to increased consumption of natural gas for heating needs while in the summer, high temperatures lead to increased consumption of electricity for cooling needs.
 To date, no attempt has been made to examine the effectiveness of CDD futures prices as a forecasting tool for electricity consumption.
 This paper analyzes the issue by building a model relating the CDD index of a US city to electricity consumption, and then using 30-day and 20-day ahead futures prices of the CDD futures contract written on the city in the model to forecast electricity consumption.
-After comparing the forecasts with figures for actual electricity consumption, I find that they explain a large percentage of the variation in actual electricity consumption.
-Therefore in the 20 and 30-day forward-looking period, the CDD futures market reflects valuable forwardlooking information about summer temperatures that aid in forecasting electricity consumption.
+Comparing the forecasts with figures for actual electricity consumption, I find that they explain a large percentage of the variation in actual electricity consumption.
+CDD futures prices thus present an effective method of forecasting electricity consumption in the 20 and 30-day forward-looking period and the CDD futures market reflects valuable forward-looking information about summer temperatures that aid in forecasting electricity consumption.